triska/clpb/zdd/README.md

 [**clpb.pl**](clpb.pl) is a ZDD-based variant of `library(clpb)`.
-It is mostly a drop-in-replacement for the library that ships with SWI-Prolog, with the following important difference: Before using `sat/1`, you *must* call `zdd_set_vars/1` with a list of all Boolean variables that occur in your model.
+It is mostly a drop-in-replacement for the library that ships with Scryer&nbsp;Prolog, with the following important difference: Before using `sat/1`, you *must* call `zdd_set_vars/1` with a list of all Boolean variables that occur in your model.